reality-two/reality2-node-core-elixir/docs/instructions/11 WebApp Examples/IoT Demo Stress Test.md

             }
         }
         """

+        # Create the new Sentant
         result = r2_node.sentantLoad(definition)

+        # Get the ID and Name
         id = R2.JSONPath(result, "sentantLoad.id")
         name = R2.JSONPath(result, "sentantLoad.name")

+        # Store these for later use
         ids[name] = id

+        # A random sensor position to start from
+        sensor = random.randint(0, 360)

+        # Set the initial sensor value
+        r2_node.sentantSend(id, "set_sensor", {"sensor": sensor})

     print("There are now {} Sentants.".format(current_max + number_of_sentants))
     return current_max + number_of_sentants